cerner/terra-toolkit/scripts/aggregate-themes/README.md

 ```

 ## Scoped Theme Generation
 Alternatively, an opt-in feature exists to generate scoped themes with a specified selector.
+The generated file(s) output to the `generatedThemes` directory.

 **Note**, scope theme generation will be the default behaviour for terra-toolkit v6, eliminating the need for pre-baked scope theme files.
 ```txt